syncfusion-content/windowsforms-docs/WindowsForms/office2010form/Customization.md

 ## Rounded corner

-Rounded corners for `Office2010Form` can be enabled by using [AllowRoundedCorners](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Office2010Form.html#Syncfusion_Windows_Forms_Office2010Form_AllowRoundedCorners) property.
+Rounded corners for `Office2010Form` can be enabled by using the [AllowRoundedCorners](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Office2010Form.html#Syncfusion_Windows_Forms_Office2010Form_AllowRoundedCorners) property.
 Rounded corners are not supported in OS versions lower than Windows 11.
-Enabling `AllowRoundedCorners` property will have no effect in those operating systems.
+Enabling `AllowRoundedCorners` property will have no effect on those operating systems.

-When the rounded corners are enabled, the border and shadow of the Form are drawn by the operating system.
+N> When the rounded corners are enabled, the border and shadow of the Form are drawn by the operating system.

 {% tabs %}